loopholelabs/drafter/README.md

 <details>
   <summary>Expand section</summary>

-To build the blueprints locally instead, you can use the [included Makefile](./Makefile) with the following commands:
+To build the blueprints locally, you can use the [included Makefile](./Makefile) with the following commands:

 ```shell
 # Build the DrafterOS blueprint